Chicago Office Buildings Trade for Less, Development Slows

 The 867,821-square-foot office building at 333 W. Wacker Drive came online in 1983 and went through several cosmetic renovations since.
 Photo courtesy of CommercialEdge

-Chicago investors traded $699 million in office assets year-to-date through August, 47.6 percent more than the volume recorded in the same period last year.
-A total of 62 properties, encompassing 12.5 million square feet, changed hands.
-These assets traded for an average of $92.6 per square foot, nearly half the $168.8 national figure.
+Chicago investors traded $699 million in office assets year-to-date through August, 47.6 percent more than the volume recorded the same period last year.
+A total of 62 properties, encompassing 12.5 million square feet, changed hands for an average of $92.6 per square foot, nearly half the $168.8 national figure.

-Chicago office buildings traded for the least amount per square foot when compared to peer gateway markets.
-On the higher end of that spectrum were Los Angeles ($423.4 per square foot) and Manhattan ($370.6).
+Chicago office buildings sold for the least amount per square foot when compared to peer gateway markets.
+On the higher end of that spectrum were Los Angeles ($423.4 per square foot) and Manhattan ($370.6 per square foot).

-In June, Beacon Capital Partners acquired a high-rise office building at 333 W. Wacker Drive for $125 million.
-This was the highest single-asset sale year-to-date through August, with the building trading at roughly $144 per square foot.
+In June, Beacon Capital Partners acquired the office tower at 333 W. Wacker Drive for $125 million.
+This was the largest single-asset sale year-to-date through August, with the building trading at roughly $144 per square foot.
 The new owner also secured a $185 million acquisition and development loan from Allianz.
-Notably, the asset had previously traded in 2015 for $320 million.
+Notably, the asset had previously changed hands in 2015 for $320 million.

-This trend was present in virtually all major transactions year-to-date through August.
+This trend was present in virtually all major transactions that closed in the first eight months of the year.
 Of the top five office building sales across metro Chicago, all except one—which traded for the first time—changed hands for at least 50 percent less than their previous sale value.

 Office vacancy grows year-over-year

-Office vacancy in metro Chicago increased 120 basis points year-over-year, to 19.0 percent as of August.
-This was 40 basis points below the national figure and, compared to gateway markets, only San Francisco’s 27.6 percent was higher than Chicago’s.
+Office vacancy in metro Chicago increased 120 basis points year-over-year to 19.0 percent as of August, 40 basis points below the national figure.
+Compared to gateway markets, only San Francisco’s 27.6 percent was higher than Chicago’s.

 Shared space solutions gain ground